Bucky24/react-canvas/README.md

 However, because of this, `renderToImage` does not need to be called from inside a component's render method.

+`context` is not a required parameter, but it is recommended to pass in the context of the parent Cavas if possible.
+If you are trying to get the context from a top level component that exports the Canvas element, you can use a ref to the Canvas and call `getMyContext` to get the context object.

 ```
 import React from 'react';
 import {